This BLOG On FHA Guidelines And Qualifying Requirements For Home Buyers Was UPDATED On May 1st, 2019

 - The borrower needs to qualify for both properties

 - In the event, if a borrower cannot qualify for both properties, the current mortgage loan can be paid down to the mortgage balance loan to value is at 75% LTV

 - At 75% loan to value, the 75% of the potential rental income can be used as other income and can be used to qualify for debt to income ratios

 - Home buyers cannot have two FHA Loans at the same time unless the second home is being purchased over 100 miles away and it is due to job relocation

 Vacating Jointly Owned Home

-Borrowers and their spouse who are on the mortgage and one of them are moving out, the person moving out can qualify for another owner occupied primary residence FHA insured mortgage loan.
+Borrowers and their spouse who are on the mortgage and one of them are moving out, the person moving out can qualify for another owner-occupied primary residence FHA Loan.
 This is very common in divorce situations where one person keeps the home and the spouse purchases another owner occupant property.

 FHA Guidelines On Refinance Mortgages